-I decided that I would tackle some of these issues myself and see if I could come up with a much more user-friendly recipe concept.
-When looking at electric pressure cooker recipes specifically, I found myself wondering why the author needed to say so much.
+I decided to work with a technical writer so we could tackle some of these issues and see if we could come up with a much more user-friendly recipe concept.

-It dawned on me that most of these recipes could simply be as graphics, and it would still make sense.
-And, by using pictures and symbols instead of words, it would be easier to reference while I am actually cooking the recipe.
+It was suggested that most recipes could simply be presented as graphics, and it would still make sense.
+By using pictures and symbols instead of words, it would be easier to reference actually cooking the recipe.

-So I decided to do just that: make recipes using as few words as possible.
-At first, this was just a fun personal project, but I soon found that many other people loved the concept too.
+So we decided to do just that: make recipes using as few words as possible.

-Through the process, I also came to realize that this recipe format need not be limited to just electric pressure recipes, but could be applied to practically any recipe.
+Through the process, I also came to realize that this recipe format could be applied to practically any recipe.

-This introduction with briefly explain how to properly read these types of recipes.
+This introduction will briefly explain how to properly read these types of recipes.
 Once you “get it”, you will find that they are easier to follow than traditional recipe formats.